HTTP/2 for Apache httpd

 this was the model for the early httpd.
 It later got refined by different multi-processing modules, the current star

-that can reuse threads during times when a request is waiting.
+being mpm_event that can reuse threads during times when a request is waiting.
 But while the thread may

 change during the lifetime of a connection, there is only ever one at a time.
 And there is only ever one requests worked

 on per connection at a time.
-In gaming once would say this is a "1-1-1"
+In gaming once would say this is a "1-1-1" built.

 HTTP/2 is built for handling multiple requests at once, expecting high bandwidth utilization, interleaving of responses and even on-the-fly prioritization.
 But not only that, both endpoints of a HTTP/2 connection are frequently exchanging meta information, adjusting window sizes, update settings or even simply answering a ping request.